What is the Pupil Premium Grant?

 - Children whose parents are currently serving in the armed forces

 How much is allocated per pupil?

-In the 2019 to 2020 financial year, schools received the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the 2023 to 2024 financial year, the school received the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

 Funding for these pupils does not go to their school; it goes to the virtual school head (VSH) in the local authority that looks after the child.
 VSHs are responsible for managing pupil premium funding for looked-after children.

-Schools also receive £1,900 for each pupil who has left local-authority care because of one of the following:
+Schools also receive £2,530 for each pupil who has left Local Authority care because of one of the following: